godotengine/godot/modules/game_help/Terrain3D/doc/docs/shader_design.md

 It is trivial to store one texture value for any given location on a control map.
 However, what if we want to blend two or more textures at that point?
 How do we identify up to 16 or 32 textures?
 How do we blend them?

-This analysis compares the *splat map* method used by [Zylann's HTerrain](https://github.com/Zylann/godot_heightmap_plugin/) and other systems with an *index map* method, used by [cdxntchou's IndexMapTerrain](https://github.com/cdxntchou/IndexMapTerrain).
+This analysis compares the *splat map* method used by many other terrain systems with an *index map* method, used by Terrain3D and [cdxntchou's IndexMapTerrain](https://github.com/cdxntchou/IndexMapTerrain).

 At their core, all height map based terrain tools are just fancy painting applications.
 For texturing, the reasonable approach is to paint each texture on the control map and blend with opacity exactly as one would in Photoshop or Krita.
-This is what HTerrain does, but instead of painting with just RGBA, it paints with RGBACDEFHIJKLMNO.
+This is how a splat map works, but instead of painting with just RGBA, it paints with RGBACDEFHIJKLMNO (for 16 textures).
 The unreasonable approach would be to use an entirely different methodology in order to reduce memory or increase speed.

-**HTerrain's splat map approach** specifies 16 textures at each terrain vertex.
-This is stored in 4 splat maps, each consuming 32-bits as RGBA.
+**Splat map approach** specifies 4 textures at each terrain vertex per splat map, each vertex consuming 32-bits as RGBA.
+Each RGBA value represents a texture strength of 0-255.
+For 16 textures this method stores 4 splat maps.
 This means each vertex in the terrain uses 4 bytes per 4 splat maps, for a total of 16 bytes for texture values.
-Each value represents a texture strength of 0-255.
+Double for 32 textures.

-All 4 splat maps are sampled, and of the 16 values, the 4 strongest are height blended together, per terrain pixel.
+All splat maps are sampled, and of the 16-32 values, the 4 strongest are blended together, per terrain pixel.
 The blending of textures for pixels drawn between vertices is handled by the GPU's linear interpolated texture filter during texture lookups.

-**Our index map approach** samples a control map at 4 fixed grid points surrounding the current terrain pixel.
+**Index map approach** samples a control map at 4 fixed grid points surrounding the current terrain pixel.
 The 4 surrounding samples have a base texture, an overlay texture, and a blending value.
 The base and overlay texture values range from 0-31, each stored in 5 bits.
 The blend values are stored in 8-bits.

 *Side note:* Storing blend values in 3-bits is possible, where each of the 8 numbers represents an index in a array of 0-1 values: `{ 0.0f, .125f, .25f, .334f, .5f, .667f, .8f, 1.0f }`.
 In the future, this may be baked at runtime.
 However, editing using a 3-bit array of fixed values was exceedingly difficult and unsuccessful.